toshikurauchi/toshikurauchi/README.md

 ### Haytham Linux <img src="./img/haytham.jpg" align="right" width="150">

-Cross-platform mobile gaze tracking software based on [Haytham](http://www.dmardanbegi.com/software.html) by [Diako Mardanbegi](http://www.dmardanbegi.com/)
+Cross-platform mobile gaze tracking software based on [Haytham](http://www.dmardanbegi.com/software.html) by [Diako Mardanbegi](http://www.dmardanbegi.com/).
+The mobile eye tracker must be built using at least two cameras: one to capture the scene and the other to capture the eye image.
+Some infrared light must be attached to the eye camera and an infrared filter (an exposed film will do) must also be added.

 - **Built with:** ![C++](https://img.shields.io/badge/C++-00599C?logo=cplusplus) ![Qt](https://img.shields.io/badge/Qt-41CD52?logo=qt&logoColor=white) ![OpenCV](https://img.shields.io/badge/OpenCV-5C3EE8?logo=opencv&logoColor=white)
 - **Repo:** https://bitbucket.org/toshikurauchi/haytham-linux